hypervel/hypervel.org/docs/docs/scheduling.md

     ->pingOnFailure($failureUrl);
 ```

 All of the ping methods require the Guzzle HTTP library.
-Guzzle is typically installed in all new Laravel Hyperf projects by default, but, you may manually install Guzzle into your project using the Composer package manager if it has been accidentally removed:
+Guzzle is typically installed in all new Hypervel projects by default, but, you may manually install Guzzle into your project using the Composer package manager if it has been accidentally removed:

 ```shell
 composer require guzzlehttp/guzzle